Optional Online Pre-Course Workshops

 PLEASE NOTE

-- These programs will be recorded and made available online for registrants of each pre-course workshop to view at their convenience for 90 days
+- Each workshop will be recorded and made available online for registrants of each one to view at their convenience for 90 days

 - To optimize the value of these workshops for each participant, registrations will be limited and accepted on a first-come, first-served basis